paladin-t/b8/docs/manual.md

 ## Libraries

 Most aspects in BASIC8 are hardware independent.
-Nevertheless, it should be noticed that BASIC8 always uses [little-endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) for a sequential bit order.
+Nevertheless, it should be noticed that BASIC8 always uses [little-endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) as sequential bit order.

 <!--
 ### Asynchronization